zkirby/website_v6/src/writings/about me.md

 * NorCal - 2 years.
   * I started my journey here on rocket ship earth on an air force base in NorCal.
 I don't remember much of my time there, other than one oddly specific memory of eating Zachary's Pizza for the first time.
 Quite delicious - I recommend the spinach and mushroom.
 * Minnesota - 2 years.
   * Having grown too fond of warm, beautiful, sunny weather and scrumptious pizza, my parents set out to explore the great winter tundra that is Minnesota.
-I, again, have little recollection of this time period of my life, other than it was very cold, the snow was often above eye sight, and my one and only sibling was born.
+I, again, have little recollection of this time period of my life, other than it was very cold, the snow was often above eye-level, and my one and only sibling was born.
 * San Antonio, TX - 7 years.
   * Seeing as they'd had enough of the extreme cold, my folks decided they wanted to experience the polar opposite.
 And oh did TX deliver.
 This is really the first part of my life that I have significant memories of.
 My memories of TX are mostly fond - yet I distinctly remember being excited to leave, odd.
 If you've never been I highly recommend, San Antonio is actually one of the more vibrant and diverse (but still very conservative) parts of the state and there are a variety of amusements and landmarks from the River Walk to the Alamo that rival anything I've seen in other states.
 The most important thing I did in TX was start my 12 year long competitive gymnastics career that would go on to shape my drive and work ethic well into adulthood.
 * Murrieta, CA - 8 years